You are not alone. I can help!

 Welcome!!
 And thank you for being here.

-I’m Susan Marchioni and I am a Massachusett's Licensed and Certified Perinatal Mental Health Counselor.
+I’m Susan Marchioni and a Massachusetts Licensed and Certified Perinatal Mental Health Counselor.

-It is my hope that you find some helpful information on the MMHW website that will inspire, encourage, inform and support you to be the mother you have always desired to be.
+It is my hope that you find some helpful information on the MMHW website that will inspire, encourage, inform and support you to be the mother you have always aspired to be.

 I provide individual, telebehavioral health counseling services using HIPAA-compliant telehealth technology.